DinoKnezevic1/DinoKnezevic1/README.md

 I am interested in making mobile apps and backend.

-Currently using Kotlin and C# with an okay understanding of OOP.
+Currently using Kotlin and C# with solid understanding of OOP.

 ## Projects showcase